corinnt/dripseq-peaks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ex) forward_DRIP_1.fq.gz, reverse_DRIP_1.fq.gz

-If different file names are preferred, this pattern can be changed in the `preprocess.sh` file in `trim_adaptors_across_reps`.
+If different file names are preferred, this pattern can be changed in the `code/preprocess.sh` file in the function `trim_adaptors_across_reps`.

 3. Uncomment 3 line of `/code/rloop-peaks.sh` (adds /tools directory to system path variable - not needed for Oscar)